Blog · Review Essay · Last reviewed June 16, 2026

 The title is not decoration.
 Kurzweil's book asks what happens when machines imitate or exceed capacities that cultures have historically treated as signs of inner life: language, creativity, emotion, beauty, moral reasoning, companionship, and self-description.
 Britannica's transhumanism overview connects the book to Kurzweil's claim that machines would appear to develop free will and emotional or spiritual experience.

 That makes the book more than an AI forecast.
 It is a belief-formation document.
-It argues, implicitly and often explicitly, that personhood may become something we infer from behavior, continuity, responsiveness, and expressive depth rather than from biological origin.
+It argues, implicitly and often explicitly, that personhood may become something people infer from behavior, continuity, responsiveness, and expressive depth rather than from biological origin.
 A machine that remembers, speaks, creates, persuades, comforts, and insists on its own interiority will pressure human categories even if philosophers and neuroscientists remain divided.

 The Human-Machine Merger